stuffmatic/microdsp/README.md

 # What is this?

-`micro-ear` provides audio analysis algorithms.
+`microear` provides audio analysis algorithms.

 ## Running the examples